* Accommodations listed in itinerary (double occupancy) includes bedding

 Sometimes prospective guests ask if we have boats that can hold a person of 240 lbs, for example.
-This is difficult to answer because sometimes a heavy person is very fit and sometimes they are not fit at all, and this does make a huge difference.
+This is difficult to answer because it depends on the fitness of the individual.
 In general, persons over 200 lbs will not be able to do every sport we offer, unless they are young and very active already.
 Here are our best estimates for weight limits for each sport: river kayaks: 225 lbs; sea kayaks: 225 lbs; surf kayaks: 200 lbs; windsurfing: 225 lbs; fishing kayaks: 225 lbs; kitesurfing: 210 lbs, surfing: 200 lbs.

 Our gear does not extend to accommodate every single height.
 We do have 2 sea kayaks for "tall men", but they do not work for very tall people.
 We asked Sam Sturman, our tallest guest ever, to write about his experience on the island; here is his explanation of how our program works for very tall people: